davidferguson/ShowingPreviously/ATTRIBUTES.md

 - `audio-described`: string or bool, specifies if the film can be viewed with an audio description (usually through an additional device provided by the cinema).
 If the language of the audio description is known, this is the string language (eg. `english`), and if not, this is simply `True`
+- `carers-and-babies`: bool, specifies if this showing is for babies and their carers only
 - `captioned`: string or bool, specifies if the film is captioned.
 If the language of the captioning is known, this is the string language (eg. `english`), and if not, this is simply `True`
 - `format`: specifies the format the film was projected in